-Anxiety affects not only our mood, the ability to cope with daily issues, but also our relationships, and all other aspects of life.
+Anxiety affects our mood, the ability to cope with daily issues, our relationships, and all other aspects of life.
 The symptoms of anxiety are manifested differently in each person.
 The most common symptoms are:

 Because anxiety affects us negatively, we sometimes try to find a fast solution to feel better.
 When we are anxious, we don’t always make the right decision.
 Also, the best way to deal with anxiety is not by turning to substances that are harmful to us.
 Some people, when they feel the unpleasant symptoms of anxiety, use alcohol or other drugs to cope.
 That can lead to addictions, therefore long-term health issues.

 The good news is that anxiety is a disorder that can be treated pharmacologically and cognitively with behavioural therapy treatments.

 Treatments, engagement in good health habits, and social interactions can help you lower your anxiety and regain the joy of living.